Dharmic Tales from the Mahabharata - 3 | #dharma #santanadharma #bhagwan #vedavyasa

 The fable of the eagle and the fox vividly demonstrates this concept.
 The eagle, attempting to appear wise, advised that death is simply a part of life and suggested the Brahmin leave the burial site.
 However, its motives were ultimately selfish.
 In the Kali-Yuga, the prevalence of such deceitful figures is notable.
 Spiritual seekers ought to be cautious of these individuals.

-During times of crisis, many believe that the ultimate guidance comes from the divine.
-Enhancing psychic abilities, such as telepathy, is thought to facilitate this divine connection.
+During times of crisis, the ultimate guidance comes from the divine.
+Enhancing psychic abilities, such as telepathy, facilitates this divine connection.
 This process also includes developing one's spiritual quotient, which encompasses spiritual consciousness and conscientiousness.
 Intuition plays a crucial role in this development and can be honed through regular meditation.
 It is through meditation that one may look inward and tap into the divinity that lies within.
 This provides clarity about life and can protect us from numerous disasters.

 धर्मो रक्षति रक्षितः